czadikem/Autiboy-Linux/debian/README.md

 chmod +x debian11-setup.sh
 sudo ./debian11-setup.sh
 ```
-Then after the computer reboots run this
+Then after the computer reboots login
+1. Launch blender and set it up.
+Then close it
+2. Launch VSCodium and set it up.
+Then close it.
 ```
 ./debian11-configure.sh
 ```